 “[Pelosi] sort of holds all the power,” Koepenick said, “and it just so happens that she represents our district.”

-The ERC’s resolution aimed to speak on behalf of all SF State students.
+The ERC’s resolution aims to speak on behalf of all SF State students.
 Members collected over 200 signatures backing the initiative in a single day.

 Applied math major Bhavna Singh was among the supporters who signed the petition.